 Water Thermometers

-Ideal Range: Varies by task (usually 30–100°C)
+Ideal Temperature Range: Varies by application (typically 30–100°C)

 Recommended Types:

-- Digital waterproof thermometers
+- Digital waterproof thermometers for precision work

 Brands to Consider: